 Consuming cannabis in edible form produces a different kind of high compared to smoking.
 While smoking is pretty instantaneous – the THC enters the lungs and is absorbed into the bloodstream – when you ingest edibles it travels to your stomach, then liver.
 When the THC is metabolised, the body produces a metabolite called 11-hydroxy-THC.
-This is considered more potent, and explains why edibles have a more psychoactive, almost psychedelic effect, and often run the risk of being overdone.
-They also take a lot longer to kick in.
-It can take anywhere between 30–120 minutes, and take up to four hours to hit their peak.
+This is considered more potent than the delta-9-THC your body absorbs during smoking or vaporising and explains why edibles have a more psychoactive, almost psychedelic effect, and often run the risk of being overdone.
+Weed edibles also take a lot longer to kick in.
+It can take anywhere between 30–120 minutes, and take up to four hours for them to hit their peak.

 Minimising risk factors